kempsterrrr/the-memes/README.md

 DEPLOY_KEY=$(base64 -i wallet.json) npx permaweb-deploy --arns-name [your-arns-name]
 ```

 It is also possible to deploy this using Github actions.
-The GH Action is written in `./github/workflows`, it has not been tested yet but should work if you follow the guide here in our docs https://docs.ar.io/guides/permaweb-deploy.
+The GH Action is written in `./github/workflows`, it has not been tested yet but should work if you follow the guide here in our docs: https://docs.ar.io/guides/permaweb-deploy.

+## BOUNS WAYFINDER

+As mentioned above, the ar://awayfinder protocol removes the need to hard-code Gateway URLS for requeting data from Arweave.
+You simple and ar://TxID to instead of gatewayulr/txid wherever you're requesting data and the protocol will intelligently route your request to a gateway in the network.
+It also has functionality to verify the data being serve is what you're expecting.

+The protocol is in Alpha but is functioning.
+You can see how this is implemented on the following branches:

+- `wayfinder-routing` - this example routes all reqests for images to Arweave too different gateways in the network (fully functioning)
+- `verification` this example adds verification to those requests (WIP)